AnthonyGarry/Portfolio/README.md

 Faire un bouton pour le mode couleur Normal/Inversé ? - Bad idea, flashbang and epilepsy warnings be upon thee

 Ajouter une transition pour laisser le temps aux images de charger - What images ?
 We have one and it's all we need

+Trouver comment faire texte qui bouge pour accueil, probablement animation ?
+Pour toutes les commandes ?

+Continuity breach - Hidden link in the Website/SiteWeb -- Sadly forgot what I meant by that but it wasn't important or I would have detailed it.